Imran Khan faces arrest in foreign funding case - ExBulletin

 They added that the PTI chief had threatened the FIA with legal action if the advisory was not withdrawn within two days.

-“The FIA committee has collected sufficient evidence to prove that Imran is guilty of concealing the factual position from the ECP,” the sources said, adding that the third and likely final notice would be issued next week. well before the end of August.
+“The FIA committee has gathered enough evidence to prove that Imran is guilty of concealing the factual position from the ECP,” the sources said, adding that the third and likely final notice would be issued next week. well before the end of August.

 |